KittyGiraudel/SJSJ/_glossary/JSPM.md

 ---
 title: JSPM
-description: Javascript Package Manager: NPM with its own build system and multiple resources management
+description: "like npm with its own build system and multiple resources management"
 ---

 # JSPM